If you have Splunk Enterprise, this command saves search results to the specified CSV file on the local search head in the

 - Syntax: create_empty=<bool>

 create_empty=trueand there are no results, creates a 0 length file.
 When

 create_empty=false, no file is created and if

 append=false, the file is deleted if it previously existed.

 - Description: If set to true, refers to a file in the job directory in

 - Syntax: <filename>

-$SPLUNK_HOME/var/run/splunk/csv.
+$SPLUNK_HOME/var/run/splunk/csvdirectory.
 Directory separators are not permitted in the filename.
+Filenames cannot contain spaces.
 If no filename is specified, the command rewrites the contents of each result as a CSV row into the

 _xmlfield.
 Otherwise the command writes into a file.
 The